the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 * Italic, bold, strikethrough & monospace
 * Inspired by WhatsApp & Slack

-Note: Another small little feature was introduced this year into Conversations and written down as a XEP and that’s the ability to use text styling like italic, bold, strikethrough and monospace.
+Note: Another small feature introduced this year into Conversations and written down as a XEP and that’s the ability to use text styling like italic, bold, strikethrough and monospace.
 It was heavily influenced by WhatsApp and Slack and uses the same syntax.
 Star for bold, underline for italic, the tilde (~) for strikethrough and backticks (`) for monespace.

 Interestingly WhatsApp and Slack do not have the same parsing rules when it comes to nesting or other details.
-XMPP has tried to find a good middleground between an easy ruleset - as in easy to implement - that doesn’t have too many false positves.
+We tried to find a good middleground between an easy ruleset - as in easy to implement - that doesn’t have too many false positves.
 Theoretically other instant messaging system could implement the same ruleset to make transports work a little better.

 ---